BCom 1st Year Business and Business Environment Notes Study Material

 MEANING OF BUSINESS

 Business is an economic activity.
-An economic activity is the task of adjusting the resources to ends (targets).
+Economic activity is the task of adjusting the resources to ends (targets).
 Basically, there are two types of activities—Economic and Non-economic activities.
-Economic activities are related with those activities, which facilitate production, distribution and exchange of goods and services.
-But Non-economic activities are related with human sentiments or emotions like religion, patriotism, charity etc.
+Economic activities are related to those activities, which facilitate the production, distribution, and exchange of goods and services.
+But Non-economic activities are related to human sentiments or emotions like religion, patriotism, charity, etc. (BCom Business and Business Environment Notes Study Material)

 DEFINITIONS OF BUSINESS